 So why do you need both a refractometer and some software?
 Well, you use the refractometer to measure the TDS.
 You also input all the relevant data into Coffee Tools (dry dose of coffee, amount of water, desired brew strength, etc.).
 The software then analyses all this data and lets you know how well you hit your mark.
 Cool, right?

-What’s a Good TDS Level?
+What’s a Good Level To Aim For?

 We should be aiming for the highest percentage extraction at which the coffee still tastes good.
 This tends to be between 18-22% extraction, yet each coffee is individual and has a different character.
 Merely aiming for this golden range, without evaluating its impact on the coffee’s taste, will leave you doomed to failure.